renpy/renpy/sphinx/source/config.rst

     will not experience the mouse appearing then disappearing between clicks.

+    If None, the mouse will never be hidden.

 .. var:: config.movie_mixer = "music"

     The mixer that is used when a :func:`Movie` automatically defines